DB8LE/satgs/README.md

         "rigctl_port": 4532 // port of the rigctl server
     },
-    "rx": { // a hamlib controlled rig to serve as a receiver (downlink) "rigctl_ID": 123 // rigctl id of your receiver
+    "rx": { // a hamlib controlled rig to serve as a receiver (downlink) "usb_port": "/dev/ttyUSB0",
+        "rigctl_ID": 123, // rigctl id of your receiver
-                         // to find this, run `rigctl --list` },
+                          // to find this, run `rigctl --list` "serial_speed": 38400 // serial speed of the connection },
     "tx": { // a hamlib controlled rig to serve as a transmitter (uplink) [NOT IMPLEMENTED YET]